ariannamethod/nicole/README.md

 ---

-## Compiler triad
+## Compiler triad (three compilers enter, one thought emerges)

-The tri-compiler strategy allows Nicole to manifest cognition across multiple execution domains.
+The tri-compiler strategy is either genius or madness - Nicole manifests cognition across Python, C, and Julia simultaneously.
+Because why use one language when you can use three and make everything exponentially more interesting?

 ### Blood compiler (`blood.py`)
 `blood.py` is a custom Clang fork pared down to deterministic essentials.
 It keeps the familiar front-end while imposing explici